Medium earthquake shakes Milan. There were no reports of injuries - ExBulletin

 Medium earthquake shakes Milan.
 There were no reports of injuries

-Rome (AFP) – An earthquake of medium size shook the Italian financial capital Milan on Saturday morning.
+An earthquake of medium size hit Italy’s financial capital Milan on Saturday morning.
 There were no immediate reports of damage or injuries.

 The Italian Institute of Geophysics and Volcanology said the earthquake’s initial strength was between 4.3 and 4.8 degrees.
 It struck at 11:34 a.m.
 (1034 GMT, 5:34 a.m.
 EDT) in Bergamo County.